If you’ve got a savings account, you can relate to this week’s question…

 5. Peer-to-peer lending

 With peer-to-peer lending, you’re the bank.
-Individuals post loan requests on different peer-to-peer lending sites.
-You fund the loan and earn interest.
-The biggest sites are Prosper and Lending Club.
+Individuals post loan requests on peer-to-peer lending sites.
+You fund a portfolio of small loans and earn interest.

 6. Real estate